Nonparametric Inference for Balance in Signed Networks: Theoretical Results

 \end{theorem}

-The regularity Condition (a) ensures that the probabilities of having an edge and a negative sign are of the order $\rho_n$ and $s_n$, respectively.
-Condition (b) is a non-degeneration assumption that has been similarly made in the literature~\citep{DBLP:journals/corr/abs-2004-06615,Shao2022-ar}.
-This implies that the variance of $q_1(X_i)$ is positively lower-bounded.
-Condition (c) specifies the feasible range for network edge sparsity and the proportion of negative signs.
-Specifically, $s_n^2\,\rho_n^3$ corresponds to the order of the probability of observing a type-3 balanced triangle.
-When we replace $\rho_n\succ n^{-1/2}s_n$ in Condition (c) with a stronger condition $\rho_n^3 = w(n^{-1})$, our Edgeworth expansion yields higher-order accuracy compared to a simple normal approximation.
-This sparsity condition $\rho_n^3 = w(n^{-1})$ aligns with those made in the existing literature on network moment inference~\citep{10.1214/15-AOS1338,10.1214/11-AOS904,DBLP:journals/corr/abs-2004-06615}.
+Condition (a) ensures that the probabilities of having an edge and a negative sign are of the order $\rho_n$ and $s_n$, respectively.
+This condition is used to obtain lower bounds on key conditional variances appearing in the linear leading terms of the studentized statistic.
+We note that this uniform boundedness away from zero is stronger than strictly necessary and is imposed here primarily to simplify the presentation.
+In Supplementary Material~\ref{sec:appendix-Lemma3}, we provide a weaker alternative that only requires the probabilities of observing the specific signed motifs contributing to our statistic to be bounded away from zero.
+Condition (b) is a standard non-degeneracy assumption that ensures the asymptotic variance of the limiting Gaussian distribution is strictly positive, and similar assumptions have been imposed in related work~\citep{DBLP:journals/corr/abs-2004-06615,Shao2022-ar}.
+Condition (c) specifies the feasible range for the network density and the proportion of negative edges.
+Specifically, $s_n^2\,\rho_n^3$ characterizes the order of the probability of observing a type-3 balanced triangle.
+The lower bounds imposed on $\rho_n$ in (c1)-(c2) ensure that such triangles occur with sufficient frequency to control higher-order remainder terms.
+We allow two regimes for $s_n$: in (c1), the proportion of negative edges vanishes, while in (c2) it remains bounded away from zero.
+Both regimes rule out a near-symmetric sign regime in which positive and negative signs occur with nearly equal probability.
+In such cases, the conditional variance of the studentized statistic may degenerate due to the numerator–denominator dependence.
+Finally, if the density condition in (c1) or (c2) is strengthened to $\rho_n^3=\omega\left(n^{-1}\right)$, our Edgeworth expansion yields higher-order accuracy compared to a simple normal approximation.
+This sparsity condition $\rho_n^3=\omega\left(n^{-1}\right)$ aligns with those made in the existing literature on network moment inference~\citep{10.1214/15-AOS1338,10.1214/11-AOS904,DBLP:journals/corr/abs-2004-06615}.